PowerDNS-Admin/PowerDNS-Admin/README.md

 ### PowerDNS-Admin

-In this installation guide, I am using CentOS 7 and run my pythong stuffs with *virtualenv*.
+In this installation guide, I am using CentOS 7 and run my python stuffs with *virtualenv*.
 If you don't have it, let install:
 ```
 $ sudo yum install python-pip
 $ sudo pip install virtualenv